rotki/docs/usage-guides/tax-accounting/accounting-rules.md

 - Event subtype
 - Counterparty (protocol identifier)

 See [Add/Edit accounting rules](/usage-guides/settings/accounting#add-edit-accounting-rules) for how to create them in the UI.
+You can also [import/export accounting rules](/usage-guides/settings/accounting#import-export-accounting-rules) as JSON to back them up or share them.

 ### Limitations